opendocsg/slw-judgments-backfill/2009_SGHC_170/report.md

  18 The court’s discretion must be judicially applied and for valid reasons.
 Unlike s 184 CPC, there is no discretion given to the court.
 If the Public Prosecutor informs the court that he will not further prosecute the accused, the court must grant the accused a discharge.
 The only discretion that the court can exercise is in its consideration whether to grant a total discharge or a discharge not amounting to an acquittal.
 Therefore, the functus officio principle is clearly not applicable nor is it relevant to the operation of s 184.
 As such, it would be inaccurate to rely on that principle as a tool in ascertaining the meaning of “judgment” in s 184.

 29     In my view, the district judge may have misunderstood the prosecution’s arguments.
-The cases, _eg Ganesun s/o Kannan v PP_ [1996] 3 SLR 560 (“ _Ganesun_ ” ) , _Cheng Siah Johnson v PP_ [2002] 2 SLR 481 (“ _Johnson Cheng_ ”), _Koh Thian Huat v PP_ [2002] 3 SLR 28 (“ _Koh Thian Huat_ ”), all establish the principle that an accused’s plea of guilt can be retracted (in the appropriate circumstances) so long as the trial court has not passed sentence, _even if_ the court has recorded the accused’s conviction and retraction is made on a subsequent occasion _after_ the court has risen for the day.
+The cases, _eg Ganesun s/o Kannan v PP_ <span class="citation">[1996] 3 SLR 560</span> (“ _Ganesun_ ” ) , _Cheng Siah Johnson v PP_ <span class="citation">[2002] 2 SLR 481</span> (“ _Johnson Cheng_ ”), _Koh Thian Huat v PP_ <span class="citation">[2002] 3 SLR 28</span> (“ _Koh Thian Huat_ ”), all establish the principle that an accused’s plea of guilt can be retracted (in the appropriate circumstances) so long as the trial court has not passed sentence, _even if_ the court has recorded the accused’s conviction and retraction is made on a subsequent occasion _after_ the court has risen for the day.
 Since s 217 of the CPC clearly renders a lower trial court _functus officio_ once it has recorded its judgment and risen for the day, the cases of _Ganesun_ , _Johnson Cheng_ and _Koh Thian Huat_ would make sense only if the word “judgment” in s 217 of the CPC encompasses “sentence”.
 Otherwise, the court in all these cases would have been _functus officio_ (and hence unable to exercise its discretion to allow retraction of the accused’s plea of guilt) once it had recorded the conviction of the accused.

 30     Against the backdrop of these cases which have touched upon s 217 of the CPC and the